donkirkby/chess-kit/docs/rules.md

 player picks a hand and then plays that colour.
 Don't worry, though, the simultaneous play means that White has less advantage.

-From the deck of cards, use one card to represent each piece type, as shown in appendix A. Exclude the pawns, so you should end up with 10 cards: 5 of each colour.
+From the deck of cards, use one card of each piece type.
+Exclude the pawns, so you should end up with 10 cards: 5 of each colour.

 Put the rest of the cards away, you won't need them.
 Separate the cards by colour, and give the five black cards and 16 black pieces to the Black player